digitranslab/jumpstart/docs/versioned_docs/version-2.30.0/widgets/custom-component.md

     </Container>
 );

-const ConnectedComponent = Tooljet.connectComponent(MyCustomComponent);
+const ConnectedComponent = Jumpstart.connectComponent(MyCustomComponent);

 ReactDOM.render(<ConnectedComponent />, document.body);
 ```

 :::info
-`Tooljet.connectComponent` acts as a HOC and it is required to get access to the data passed into the custom component and run the query
+`Jumpstart.connectComponent` acts as a HOC and it is required to get access to the data passed into the custom component and run the query
 :::

 ### General